GifZeb/Nursery/README.md

 To get the accurate tempreture and humidity values from SHT31-D sensor.

 ## System Diagram

 ![systemdiagram](https://user-images.githubusercontent.com/43179715/49833646-268cfc00-fd68-11e8-81e4-7aaaad524b41.PNG)

 ## Materials
-Raspberry Pi
+- Raspberry Pi
-SHT31-D Temperature/Humidity Sensor
+- SHT31-D Temperature/Humidity Sensor
+- Breadboard and jumper wires for initial testing
-Socket Header to attach sensor and pi together on PCB Case to hold ciruit together and prevent it from damage
+- Socket Header to attach sensor and pi together on PCB
+- Case to hold ciruit together and prevent it from damage

 ## Budget
 ![capture](https://user-images.githubusercontent.com/43179715/49830051-1a03a600-fd5e-11e8-8a75-430511c91fd6.PNG)

 ## Time Commitment
 This project can be done in one weekend.
-Most of the time is required to get the
+It will take about 2 to 4 days to recieve the parts.
+If you want to skip breadboarding then you can get started with the soldering which would take about 10 minutes but testing can take about 2 hours.
+After getting address, it should take one more hour to run the python script and get the readings.
+This is my schedule when i started this project.
 ![schedule](https://user-images.githubusercontent.com/43179715/47048248-d6c6f580-d167-11e8-9581-ff30f216215f.PNG)

 ## Setting up Raspberry Pi